aprilhong/bankchurn/README.md

+# <p align="center"> :bank: EUROPEAN BANK CHURN PREDICTIONS :chart:

-# Business Case: European Bank Churn Predictions with XGBoost Machine Learning Model
+# Business Case:
 The high rate of customers leaving banks (churn rate) suggests deficiencies in several areas, including customer experience, operational efficiency, and the competitiveness of products and features.
 This necessitates a focus on understanding and managing customer churn to improve overall customer satisfaction and achieve sustainable growth.

 Data used is